Konnor-Filip/Learn2Surf/Modules/Authentication.md

 Module Time:
 Assumptions: Assume that the student knows what a password is for (logging into an account).
 Materials:
+Definitions:
+* Password
+* Authentication
+* Passphrase
+* Username
+* Brute Force Attack
+* Dictionary Attack
+* Credential Stuffing
 Learning Objectives:
+* Students will be able to understand the most common password attacks and how they compromise passwords < Need Further Guidance
 * Students will be able to differentiate between good and bad passwords with regards to the most common password attacks.
-* Students will be able to construct passwords that are secure against the most common password attacks.
+* Students will be able to construct passwords that are both memorable and secure against the most common password attacks.
-* Students will be able to create memorization techniques that will help to remember secure passwords.
+* Students will be able to create memorization techniques that will allow the students to more easily remember secure passwords.
 * Students will be able to recognize a social engineering attempt to gain password information.
 * Students will be able to explain why recording passwords reduces their effectiveness, why password reuse can create problems, and why password sharing can be dangerous.